Design inputs are the king of medical device product development.

 - Competitor products

-This is not a complete list, but you should get the idea.
+This is not a complete list, but it gives an idea of what’s involved.

-And, don't forget that eventually, you are going to have to prove your Design Inputs are met during Design Verification.
+Later on, you are going to have to prove your design inputs have been met during design verification.

-You should always consider Design Verification when establishing Design Inputs.
-Meaning, you should document your Design Inputs in such a way that allows you the ability to objectively prove they have been met.
+You should always consider design verification when establishing design inputs.
+This means you should document your design inputs in such a way that allows you the ability to objectively prove they have been met.

 Explaining Design Outputs

-Design Outputs are sometimes tricky.
-Tricky because Design Outputs are misunderstood.
-Let me try to clarify this a bit by sharing what FDA 820.30(d) and ISO 13485:2003 7.3.3 state about Design Outputs.
+Design outputs are often misunderstood, and this can make the process of outlining them a bit tricky.
+Let me try to clarify this a bit by sharing what FDA 21 CFR Part 820.30(d) and ISO 13485:2016 7.3.4 state about Design Outputs.